Azure/relational-infrastructure/README.md

 ## Infrastructure Map Model

-This section introduces the normalized infrastructure map that underpins the module stack.
-It defines Azure infrastructure using a relational-style model—expressed through Terraform map variables—that cleanly connects networks, VM sets, resource groups, and other resources.
-Epic-specific modules build on this foundation by layering in a domain-specific map of the resources required for a complete Epic environment.
+This section unveils the core of the stack: a normalized infrastructure map that organizes your Azure environment like a database.
+Built with Terraform map variables, it creates a relational model that seamlessly ties together networks, virtual machine sets, subscriptions, key vaults, and more.
+It’s the blueprint that keeps everything structured and adaptable, whether you’re deploying Epic on Azure or crafting a custom infrastructure project.
+The private Epic module builds on this foundation, adding tailored configurations for healthcare workloads like Hyperspace or MyChart.

+To bring these connections to life, we’ve included an **entity-relationship diagram (ERD)** below, showing how resources link up—with details like cardinality (e.g., one subscription to many resource groups).
+This model drives the stack’s flexibility, letting you reuse generic layers for any Azure setup while keeping Epic’s sensitive configurations locked down in its private module.

 ```mermaid
 ---